Welcome to the world of WALES WALKING FOOTBALL

 The growth of the sport has been phenomenal over the last few years (despite being interrupted by Covid) and we envisage that growth of the sport at club level and internationally will continue as the sport’s profile increases.

 We have now restructured our governance model to accommodate the growth and become an associate member of the Football Association of Wales and the International Walking Football Federation.
-All categories of our national teams will be entering the World Championships in June 2022.
+All categories of our national teams entered the World Championships in June 2022 and will compete again when the finals are held in Sweden 2025 .